Pecan Praline Fudge

 Brown sugar gets the credit for the praline-like flavor of this Pecan Praline Fudge and coarsely chopped pecans bring a perfect balance to the richness of this delicious fudge.
 It literally melts in your mouth!

 Fudge, fudge, and more fudge.
 For years, the only two flavors of fudge that I ever made were chocolate and peanut butter.
 I was a little skeptical when my twin sister first introduced me to Praline Pecan Fudge.
 That is until I tried it.
 If you’re a fan of pralines, you’ll love this fudge.
-What?
-You’re afraid to make fudge?
-What if I told you that it takes five minutes to make this fudge and you don’t need to worry about using that candy thermometer that you’re so afraid of.

 All you have to do is line a 9 x 9-inch dish with parchment paper and butter the paper.
 This recipe also calls for toasted pecans but the fudge is also great with plain un-toasted pecans.
 As a matter of fact, I don’t toast them most of the time.
 I love the taste of fresh pecans.
 So anyway, so far, so good.
 Right?